A photograph is reality made into a copy and provides a perception of reality.

 Inspired by the early modernist artists who experimented in the darkroom making photograms and chemograms, I turned to the digital darkroom to play and experiment with the materials of inkjet printing.
 This is an ongoing project that I began in 2014.

 I begin my process by collecting empty ink cartridges from various professional and consumer inkjet printers and then pour, stamp, rub or roll the unused ink directly onto photo rag paper, allowing the materials to take the lead in the forms they create.
-These unique drawings are then digitally reproduced (scanned and printed via an inkjet printer) and displayed side by side setting up the tension between the two realities, the actual and the artifice.
+These unique drawings are then digitally reproduced (scanned and printed via an inkjet printer) and displayed side by side setting up the tension between the two realities, the actual and the copy.
 The materiality and appearance of the two prints are similar yet one is generated by chance directly from materials, the other is a photographic clone translated through digital data.
 One IS something while the other is a representation OF something.
+Aspects of randomness and control are layered with concepts of process and materiality.
+As the inkblot pictures take on the characteristics of a Rorschach test, they point to the subjective interpretation of all representation.
 The copy is never perfect and when placed beside its original twin, the slippage becomes apparent.
 I invite the viewer to carefully examine the difference between the sensibility of touch and that which is derived from pixels and codes.